logkit/logkit/CONTRIBUTING.md

 We welcome pull requests, issues, and discussion from the community.
 Please be detailed!

+### Issues

 Before creating a new issue, please have a search through the issue tracker to be sure it doesn't already exist.
-If it does, please leave a comment letting us know that you are also experiencing that issue, and adding any additional detail that could help.
-This will assist us in prioritizing issues, and fixing them as quickly as possible.
+If it does, give the issue a +1, or add a comment with any additional detail that could help.
+This will assist in prioritizing issues, and fixing them as quickly as possible.

+### Pull Requests

+Please adhere to the following style guidelines when contributing code to LogKit:

+  - Lines should generally be limited to 120 characters in length, unless splitting a line negatively affects readability.
+  - Use explicit `self` in all cases, as it improves code readability.
+  - Follow the [Swift API Design Guidelines][API_Guidelines].
+  - Include Quick Help documentation for any new objects/methods/functions.
+See the [Xcode Markup docs][xcode_markup] for details.

 ## Conduct